What’s the Maximum Fine for Driving Without Insurance?

 If you are planning to hire or test drive a vehicle, you should make sure that you are covered to do so.
 In many cases, the owner of the vehicle - the dealership or seller - will provide you with temporary insurance cover, but you may also be able to secure this if they do not offer this.

-What to Do If You Are Prosecuted for Driving Without Insurance
+What to Do if You Are Prosecuted for Driving Without Insurance

-Despite this, there are many angles that professional solicitors can use to mount your argument, and it may be very important to your life to stay on the roads.
-If you feel as though you have been unfairly prosecuted, you should speak to us now.
+It may be very important to your life to stay on the roads, and there may be evidence to support your innocence.
+If you feel as though you have been unfairly prosecuted, you should speak to the team at JMW for advice on your next steps.
 You should never attempt to dispute a legal claim without the help of an expert solicitor.

 The driving offences team at JMW is highly experienced in dealing with driving without insurance offences and we will be able to assess your situation and advise you on the best course of action.
 Call us as soon as possible to discuss your situation.
 Contact us on 0345 872 6666 or fill out an online contact form to request a call back.